ilnairb/Mapper/README.md

 This creates an IQueryable<PersonDto> that the database provider can optimize.
 IOrderedQueryable is supported as well.

+User can use ProjectToProfiling and ProjectToListProfiling to analyse the performance of the projection and execution of a query.
+Slow projection/execution will be logged to MappingDiagnostics.
+See MapperOptions for thresholds.

 ## 6. Diagnostics (Optional)

 After mapping, you can access mapping diagnostics and warnings: